How to Read Aurora Forecast in an Easy Way!

 • Negative numbers are your best friend: When you see values dropping into negative territory (like -150nT or lower), that's when the aurora starts getting active

-• The more negative, the better: Values around -200nT to -500nT?
+• The more negative, the better: if you see value goes down around -200nT to -500nT.
 Pack your camera, it's going to be spectacular!

 • Positive values can be interesting too: Sometimes +150nT means the aurora is "charging up" and about to release an amazing display

-😎 TLDR: Look for those negative values.
-The deeper negative they go, the brighter your night is going to be!
+😎 Look for those negative values.
+The more negative they go, the brighter your night is going to be!

 The north-south direction of the interplanetary magnetic field (Bz) is the most important ingredient for auroral activity.
 Magnetic storms typically occur during negative enough IMF Bz.

-The Northern Lights is more likely created at Earth’s poles when the Interplanetary Magnetic Field (IMF) crashes more strongly against the magnetic field of earth.
+The Northern Lights is more likely created at Earth’poles when the Interplanetary Magnetic Field (IMF) crashes more strongly against the magnetic field of earth.

-😎 TLDR: To see bright Northern Lights you need the strength (Bt) to be positive.
-The stronger it gets, the more intense you will be able to see the aurora.
+😎 To see bright Northern Lights you need the strength (Bt) to be high (preferably 20nT or higher).
+The higher it gets, the more intense you will be able to see the aurora.

 Solar Wind Speed